Significant-Gravitas/AutoGPT/docs/content/classic/index.md

 **Location:** `classic/original_autogpt/` in the GitHub repo

+**Maintance Notice:** Classic AutogGPT is not supported from a security perspective.
+Dependencies will not be updated, nor will issues be fixed.
+If someone wishes to contribute to novel development, we will give best effort merging to the changes that pass the existing CI.

 AutoGPT was conceived when OpenAI published their GPT-4 model accompanied by a paper outlining the advanced reasoning and task-solving abilities of the model.
 The concept was (and still is) fairly simple: let an LLM decide what to do over and over, while